 The plugin saves the activity logs in two tables in the WordPress database.
 The names of these tables are wp_wsal_metadata and wp_wsal_occurences.
 Refer to the activity logs plugin database documentation for more information on how the data is stored in these tables.

-You can also store the activity logs in an external database, archive old activity log data, and mirror the logs to Slack and other third party services.
-Refer to the external database and activity logs integration for more information.
+You can also store the activity logs in an external database, archive old activity log data, and mirror the logs to logs management solutions such as AWS CloudWatch, Loggly and Slack.
+Refer to the tools for the WordPress activity log segregation and archiving and WordPress activity logs integrations for more information on these subjects.

 Does the activity log plugin slow down my WordPress website?